 We’d love to help the seniors you love start up the new year with a restored focus on improving physical fitness levels!
 Our fully trained and experienced caregivers can help in a variety of ways, such as:

 - Providing transportation to the doctor’s office for a physical and approval to begin a brand-new exercise regime

 - Accompanying seniors to exercise classes, swimming, walking, or working out at the gym

 - Inspiring and motivating seniors to maintain higher amounts of physical exercise

 - Planning and preparing wholesome meals to supply seniors with the energy necessary to stay active

 - And so much more!

-Connect with Grace Home Care, providers of expert dementia care in Topeka, at 785-286-2273 to arrange a complimentary in-home assessment and see how we can help make 2020 the very best year yet for an older adult you love!
+Connect with Grace Home Care, providers of expert memory care in Topeka, KS at 785-286-2273 to arrange a complimentary in-home assessment and see how we can help make 2020 the very best year yet for an older adult you love!